August 10, 1902– Norma Shearer

 Even though The Women is Shearer’s most enduring film, it’s not a movie she was ever interested in making.
 She thought Mary Haines was a boring character and initially turned it down.
 But after Mayer found out about her affair with Rooney, Shearer had been taken down a notch and reluctantly agreed to do The Women to help keep the peace with Mayer.

 She made Escape (1940) a strong, emotional anti-Nazi drama co-starring Robert Taylor, and then Shearer retired after making We Were Dancing and Her Cardboard Lover (1942) for gay director George Cukor.
 They were her first big flops.

-Shearer retired from films in 1942 and she married ski instructor Martin Arrougé, a decade younger than the star.
+Shearer retired from films in 1942 and she married ski instructor Martin Arrougé, who was a decade younger.
 She withdrew from the glamour and glare of Hollywood.
-The couple was still married when Shearer’s final credits rolled in 1983, gone from Alzheimer’s at 80-years-old.
+The couple was still married when Shearer’s final credits rolled in 1983, taken by Alzheimer’s at 80-years-old.
 In her declining years, she reportedly called Arrougé “Irving” instead of Martin.
 She spent her last three years at the Motion Picture Country Home.

-She is entombed at Forest Lawn Memorial Park, in a crypt marked “Norma Shearer Arrouge”, but next to Thalberg.
+She can now be found at Forest Lawn Memorial Park, in a crypt marked “Norma Shearer Arrouge”, but right next to Thalberg.
 Her best friend, Jean Harlow, is next door.
 Thalberg’s vault is engraved “My Sweetheart Forever” at the request of Shearer.
 I used to visit them there.
 You can too.